Telonof/PitCrew/README.md

 ﻿# PitCrew

-PitCrew is a simple mod loader for the game "The Crew" written in C#.
+PitCrew is a simple mod loader for the game "The Crew" and "The Crew 2" written in C#.

 Requires .NET Core 8.X found [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)